Westside Voice and Swallowing

 Ms. Hembree is LSVT - Certified.

 Ms. Hembree is the Clinical Coordinator of the New York Center for Voice and Swallowing Disorders, under the Medical Direction of Dr. Andrew Blitzer at the Head & Neck Surgical Group.
-She maintains a small private practice with the Head & Neck surgical group and is affiliated with St. Lukes/Roosevelt Hospital Center.
+She has joined the Grabscheid Voice Center and Mount Sinai West under the medical direction of Dr. Mark Courey.
 She is also affiliated with ENT & Allergy Associates; treating patients in their Westside Office.

 Ms. Hembree has been published in Journal of Speech, Language, and Hearing Research, v51 n2 p350-366 Apr 2008 titled “Vocal Hygiene Education, Voice Production Therapy, and the Role of Patient Adherence: A Treatment Effectiveness Study in Women with Phonotrauma” and operative techniques in Otolaryngology – Head and Neck Surgery: Swallowing Disorders, Vol 8, # 4, 1997 titled “Dysphagia Evaluation and Treatment.”
 Ms. Hembree is also a co-author of “Sensation and swallowing: Endoscopic evaluation of deglutition in the anesthetized larynx,” from The Annals of Otology, Rhinology & Laryngology 2002:111:291-294.